fwfy/tinyGameCore/README.md

 tinyGameCore.start();
 ```

-# How to use keyActions
+# How to use keyActions.
 So, you have a game now.
 That's great!
 But it could be greater.

 Let's say you wanted to make a pause feature.
 When you press `P`, the game should pause, press it, and it will unpause again.